Global March to Gaza: Egypt

 Officials in Cairo stated that marches on Egyptian territory require prior approval and strict procedures, especially for sensitive areas like the Rafah border.
 While expressing support for Palestinian activism, the Foreign Ministry stressed the need to follow national security regulations due to instability in Sinai.
-Authorities said the organizers had not secured the necessary permits through official channels, and that requests made outside state procedures would not be accepted.
+Authorities said the organisers had not secured the necessary permits through official channels, and that requests made outside state procedures would not be accepted.

 International

 United Nations special rapporteur for Gaza and Palestine, Francesca Albanese, expressed her support for the marchers and called for Egyptian authorities to "to use maximum restraint".

 Israel

 Israel's Minister of Defence, Israel Katz, stated that if Egypt fails to stop the march, the Israeli military would take action to order to prevent them marching into Gaza.
-Describing participants as "jihadist protesters", Katz expects that Egypt with prevent the arrival of the march.
+Describing participants as "jihadist protesters", Katz expects that Egypt will prevent the arrival of the march.

 Protesters

 In a statement on 13 June, activists asserted that they "continue to urge the Egyptian government to permit this peaceful march, which aligns with Egypt’s own stated commitment to restoring stability at its border and addressing the ongoing humanitarian crisis in Gaza".

 On 16 June, activists accused Egyptian authorities of forced deportation and being blocked from reaching the Rafah border with the Gaza Strip.
 According to participants, security forces prevented activists from reaching Ismailia using force, including the assault by plain-clothed individuals, followed by being forced to return to Cairo; and for dozens, having passports confiscated.